Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 2. There should be a minimum number of intersections of edges, or even no intersections
 3. Large amount of nodes should be split into chunks, or clusters
 4. Clusters should contain related nodes
+5. The area of the shown graph should be small
-5. Overall graph representation should represent (tell) a good story in understandable way
+6. Overall graph representation should represent (tell) a good story in understandable way

+The criteria of perceptibility and readability are necessary, but not sufficient for quality graph visualization.
+In the paper [[5]](#references), the authors introduced another kind of criterion called *faithfulness*.
+They showed that although reducing the amount of detail displayed on the graph improves readability, it can also reduce the level of faithfulness.

-Recent works [[5]](#references), [[6]](#references) approach the problem of visualization of large graphs, replacing it with "proxy graphs" - smaller representatives of large graphs.
-The main challenge is to find a proxy graph as *faithful*[[7]](#references) to the original graph as possible.
+Recent works [[6]](#references), [[7]](#references) approach the problem of visualization of large graphs, replacing it with "proxy graphs" - smaller representatives of large graphs.
+Formally, we can describe the proxy graph as follows: given an input graph *G* and its drawing *D*, the proxy graph is *G'* that is smaller and has a drawing *D'*.
+We can state that if *G'* is a good approximate representation of *G*, then *D'* is an good visualization of *G* in which the user can see all the structure of *G*.
+In other words, the main challenge is to find a proxy graph that retains both a good level of perception and a good level of faithfulness.

-In the rest of this section, we will describe and compare several techniques that can be used to increase the level of perception of a graph visualization.
+In the rest of this section, we will describe and compare several techniques that can be used to create proxy graphs.

 <h3 id="filtering">Filtering</h3>

 There may be a case when it makes no sense to visualize the entire graph.
 In this case, it may be useful to use filtering, as it helps users extract the information they need from the graph and hide unnecessary visual clutter.
-This approach allows users to filter nodes and relationships based on selected attributes and then use them to create a small and informative graph.
+The main advantage of this approach is that it allows users to filter nodes and relationships based on selected attributes and then use them to create a small and informative graph.

-Filtering corresponds to a function that reduces a given set of elements to a new, smaller set that match a particular query or property.
-This is also applicable at a structural level where the user can select an element of interest and thus hide elements that are not connected to the selected element.
+Unlike the common use case of filtering, where the user filters nodes based on some attributes, this can also be applied at a structural level, where the user can select the element of interest directly on the graph and thus hide elements that are not related to the selected element.
 The example is shown in the Figure 1 below.

 <p align="center">
     <img src="img/path_filtering.png" alt="sparsification" title="Sparsification" width="700"/><br/>
     <em>Figure 1.
 Path filtering.
 A user selects "2" element (screenshot 1 to the left).
 The result is shown on the screenshot 2 to the right - algorithm shows only nodes connected to the selected element.</em>
 </p>

 However, it can be difficult for the ordinary user to find the area of interest on the graph.
 In this case, it may be useful to help him make a choice and identify elements that may represent the object of interest.
-There are several algorithms that may analyze structural graph patterns and reveal such elements, e.g., centrality algorithms - measuring the relative importance of nodes within a graph.
+There are several algorithms that may analyze structural graph patterns and reveal such elements, e.g., centrality algorithms - measuring the relative importance of nodes within a graph by considering its various structural properties.

-Well-known representatives are [[6]](#references):
+Well-known representatives are [[8]](#references):

 - The Eigenvector Centrality measures the transitive (or directional) influence of nodes.
 Relationships of a node to high-scoring nodes contribute more to the score of that node than connections to low-scoring nodes.
 - The Closeness Centrality is a way of detecting nodes that are able to spread information efficiently through a subgraph.
 Nodes with a high closeness score have, on average, the shortest distances to all other nodes.